-Since the Financial Regulations and other authorization limits are part of the financial control framework, the proposals are being brought to the Audit Committee for discussion.
+Since the Financial Regulations and other authorisation limits are part of the financial control framework, the proposals were presented to the Audit Committee for discussion at their October meeting.
+The points raised by the Committee have been addressed.

 Background information